 United States Patent and Trademark Office

 Elizabeth Dougherty is the Director of Inventor Education, Outreach, and Recognition in the Office of Innovation Development at the United States Patent and Trademark Office (USPTO).
 In this capacity, she develops, implements and supervises programs that support the independent inventor community, small businesses, entrepreneurs and the intellectual property interests of colleges and universities; she supervises the development of outreach programs to women, minority and other underserved communities; she also builds and maintains relationships with state and local governments to promote local programs that support invention and innovation in the United States.
-Currently, Ms. Dougherty is on special assignment to the USPTO’s Office of Government Affairs where she is coordinating outreach to the Congressional Caucuses of the 115th Congress to inform and educate stakeholders about the importance of intellectual property.
+Ms. Dougherty has spearheaded a number of special projects with such organizations and oversees a portfolio of ongoing and future initiatives designed to assist independent inventors, entrepreneurs, and minorities.

-Eric R. Fossum, Ph.D., is professor at the Thayer School of Engineering at Dartmouth, director of the Ph.D.
-Innovation Program, and associate provost for entrepreneurship and technology transfer.
-While at the NASA Jet Propulsion Laboratory at Caltech, he invented the CMOS image sensor used in billions of camera phones, webcams, DSLRs, swallowable pill cameras, dental x-ray sensors, and many other applications.
-He co-founded and co-led Photobit to further develop and commercialize the technology which was acquired by Micron.
+Eric R. Fossum, Ph.D., is a Professor at the Thayer School of Engineering at Dartmouth and Director of the Ph.D.
+Innovation Program.
+While at JPL/Caltech, he invented the CMOS image sensor used in billions of camera phones, webcams, DSLRs, swallowable pill cameras, dental x-ray sensors, and many other applications.
+He co-founded and co-led Photobit to further develop and commercialize the technology.
 An early Photobit sensor and camera is on display in the National Museum of American History.
 He later served as CEO of MEMS startup Siimpel Corp.
-He holds over 160 U.S. patents and has published over 290 technical papers.
-He is a Fellow of the IEEE and OSA, and co-founder and past president of the International Image Sensor Society.
-He is a Charter Fellow of the National Academy of Inventors, a member of the National Academy of Engineering, was inducted into the National Inventors Hall of Fame, and serves as AAAS-Lemelson Invention Ambassador.
-He is a recipient of the Queen Elizabeth Prize (2017), the highest global honor in engineering, for the creation of digital imaging sensors.
+After working with Samsung Electronics he joined Dartmouth in 2010.
+He holds over 160 U.S. patents and was inducted into the National Inventors Hall of Fame and the Space Technology Hall of Fame.
+He has published over 280 papers, is a Member of the National Academy of Engineering, an IEEE Fellow, and received the IEEE Andrew Grove Award and the NASA Exceptional Achievement Medal.
+He is a founder and Past-President of the International Image Sensor Society, serves on several boards, and is a Trustee of Trinity College.
+He is a 2016-2017 AAAS-Lemelson Invention Ambassador.

 Commissioner for Patents